-Please note that all of our Issue No. 3 talks will be held at Senate House at 6pm, apart from Alexander Mourelatos’s talk on the 23rd May, which will be held online.
+Please note that all of our Issue No. 3 talks will be held at Senate House at 6pm, apart from Alexander Mourelatos’s talk on the 23rd May and Michael Della Rocca’s talk on 6th June, which will be held online.

 Senate House University of London, Malet St, London WC1E 7HU.